shauninman/MiniUI-Legacy-Miyoo-Mini/README.md

 MiniUI is simple, some might say to a fault.
 That's okay.
 I think it's one of those things where, if you like it, even just a little bit, you'll love it.
 (For the uninitiated, MiniUI is a direct descendent of [MinUI](https://github.com/shauninman/MinUI) which itself is a distillation of the stock launcher and menu of the [Trimui Model S](http://www.trimui.com).)

 MiniUI is defined by no. No boxart.
 No video previews.
 No background menu music.
 No custom themes.
 No also rans.
-MiniUI is too full of self-loathing for all that.
-It doesn't like launchers.
-It doesn't like being one.
-It wants to disappear and speed you on your way.
+MiniUI wants to disappear and speed you on your way.
 MiniUI is unapologetically opinionated software.
 Sorry not sorry.

 Check the [Releases](https://github.com/shauninman/MiniUI/releases) for the latest and if you want more info before downloading, the readme included in every release is also available [here](https://github.com/shauninman/MiniUI/tree/main/skeleton).